David Gilly: Life

 Gilly later founded a private architectural school in Berlin in 1793 and five years later was one of the co-founders of the Berliner Bauakademie (today the technical university).
-In these years, Gilly created some of his most beautiful works: in 1796 the country seat at Paretz in Potsdam for King Frederick William III, deliberately simple in design, according to the King's wishes, and two years later the Schloss Freienwalde for Queen Louise.
+In these years, Gilly created some of his most beautiful works: in 1796 the country seat at Paretz in Potsdam for King Frederick William III, deliberately simple in design, according to the King's wishes, and two years later the Schloss Freienwalde for Queen Frederica.
 The most influential late Classicist architect of the time was Carl Gotthard Langhans, director of the royal building commission in Berlin.
 The younger David Gilly overtook him in terms of modernity, but did not outlive him.

 Gilly conceived and erected an office building in Braunschweig for the publisher Friedrich Vieweg in 1801, and almost at the same time he rebuilt Schloss Steinhöfel for the Hofmarschall Valentin von Massow.

 He and his son, the architect Friedrich Gilly, were teachers of the young Karl Friedrich Schinkel who would dominate the next generation of Prussian architects.
 When on 3 August 1800 his son Friedrich died, David Gilly lost his creative impulse, even finding no pleasure in a short study trip to Paris in 1803/04.
 His wife Friederike died in 1804 and after the obligatory year of mourning, Gilly married her sister, Juliane Ziegenspeck.

 At the age of 60, on 5 May 1808, Gilly died in Berlin, a few months before Langhans.
 His grave in Berlin in the Protestant Friedhof II der Jerusalems- und Neuen Kirchengemeinde (Cemetery No. II of the congregations of Jerusalem's Church and New Church) was rediscovered and renovated in 1938.